skippyr/river-dreams/README.md

 			<li>The quantity of jobs running in the background for the current shell session.</li>
 		</ul>
 	<h2>Installation And Usage</h2>
-		<p>There are some dependencies you need to install before installing River Dreams:</p>
+		<p>River Dreams works on top of the ZSH shell, that you can find in any UNIX-like operating system like MacOS or Linux.
+If you are using Windows, you can take a look into setting it up on WSL (Windows Subsystem for Linux) or a virtual machine.</p>
+		<p>First, install all the required dependencies to build and run it:</p>
 		<ul>
-			<li>Rust.</li>
+			<li>The ZSH shell:</li>
+				<p>This is the shell this theme applies on.</p>
+			<li>The git version control software:</li>
+				<p>This tool will be used to clone this project easily.</p>
+			<li>The Rust Toolchain:</li>
+				<p>This is the bundle with all the tools required to compile and run projects using the Rust programming language.</p>
-				<p>These are the tools to compile the source code.
-You can find more information in the <a href="https://www.rust-lang.org/">official website</a>.</p>
+				<p>You will find all the information you need to install the latest release from their <a href="https://www.rust-lang.org/">official website</a>.</p>
-			<li>A font patched by the Nerd Fonts project and the Noto Family.</li>
+			<li>The Noto Sans font and font patched by the Nerd Fonts project.</li>
-				<p>These are the fonts that will give you access to the symbols used in the theme.
-Without them, you still can prefer to use River Dreams with its fallback feature.</p>
+				<p>These fonts will provide you with all the cool symbols used in the theme.
+They are optional, as you can run River Dreams using its fallback feature, however they can improve your experience.</p>
+				<p>The Noto Sans font can be downloaded from the <a href="https://fonts.google.com/noto/specimen/Noto+Sans">Google Fonts website</a>.</p>
-				<p>You can download Nerd Font from their <a href="https://github.com/ryanoasis/nerd-fonts/releases">releases page</a> on GitHub.</p>
+				<p>You can download one font from the Nerd Font project from their <a href="https://github.com/ryanoasis/nerd-fonts/releases">Releases page</a> on GitHub.</p>
-				<p>The Noto Family can be downloaded from <a href="https://fonts.google.com/noto">Google Fonts</a>, but you might also find it in package managers for Linux too.
-Usually it come pre installed in operating systems.</p>
-			<li>Git.</li>
-				<p>This tool will be used to download this repository.</p>
 		</ul>
 		<p>After installing the dependencies, choose one of the following ways to install River Dreams:</p>
 		<h3>Stand Alone Installation (recommended)</h3>
+			<p>By following this installation, you will be able to install River Dreams by directly running its entry point script, so you do not need to install any other dependency.</p>
 			<ul>
-				<li>Clone this repository.</li>
+				<li>Use git to clone this repository to a directory in your machine.</li>
 					<pre><code>git clone --depth=1 https://github.com/skippyr/river_dreams ~/.config/zsh/themes/river_dreams</code></pre>
 				<li>Add a source rule in the file <code>~/.zshrc</code> to include the theme file <code>river_dreams.zsh-theme</code> that is inside the repository cloned.</li>
 					<pre><code>source ~/.config/zsh/themes/river_dreams/river_dreams.zsh-theme</code></pre>